aafw/JHttpClient/README.md

-The library provides high level api to accessing jetty's dynamic HttpClient, which supports HTTP/2 and HTTP/1.1.
+The library provides high level api to accessing jetty dynamic HttpClient, which supports HTTP/2 and HTTP/1.1.
 The api is Jsoup-like.
 # Example